powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

 - 🏛️ **Architecture Notes** - Design principles in action
 - 📝 **Code** - Ready to copy/paste

+**Philosophy: Start Simple, Add As Needed**

+This guide follows a **natural, incremental approach** like real-world coding:
+- ✅ Start with bare minimum (just what you need right now)
+- ✅ Make tests pass first
+- ✅ Add convenience methods/features when you see repetition
+- ✅ Refactor when it adds clear value
+- ❌ Don't add "nice-to-have" features upfront

+**Examples:**
+- We start with basic constructors, not factory methods
+- We add validation when needed, not everything upfront
+- We introduce helper methods when we see duplication
+- Optional improvements are marked clearly

 **During the interview:**
 1. Read the reasoning section out loud (paraphrase naturally)
 2. Explain the benefits
 3. Then copy the code
 4. Run tests immediately after
 5. Discuss any trade-offs
+6. Mention optional improvements if there's time

 ---